Part 250 - EXTRAORDINARY CONTRACTUAL ACTIONS

-(d) In accordance with the acquisition authority of the Under Secretary of Defense (Acquisition, Technology, and Logistics (USD(AT&L)) under 10 U.S.C.
-133, in addition to the Secretary of Defense and the Secretaries of the military departments, the USD(AT&L) may exercise authority to indemnify against unusually hazardous or nuclear risks.
+(d) In accordance with the acquisition authority of the Under Secretary of Defense (Acquisition and Sustainment (USD(A&S)) under 10 U.S.C.
+133, in addition to the Secretary of Defense and the Secretaries of the military departments, the USD(A&S) may exercise authority to indemnify against unusually hazardous or nuclear risks.

 (a) Military departments.The Departments of the Army, Navy, and Air Force will specify delegations and levels of authority for actions under the Act and the Executive Order in departmental supplements or agency acquisition guidance.

 (b) Defense agencies.Subject to the restrictions on delegations of authority in 250.102-1 (b) and FAR 50.102-1, the directors of the defense agencies may exercise and redelegate the authority contained in the Act and the Executive Order.
 The agency supplements or agency acquisition guidance shall specify the delegations and levels of authority.

 (1) Requests to obligate the Government in excess of $75,000 must be submitted to the USD(A&S) for approval.